web-deps/odom/docs/quick-start.md

   `;

   const options = { markup };
-  const HelloWorld = await Acom.createComponent(options);
+  const HelloWorld = await Odom.createComponent(options);
   HelloWorld.render("#hello-world");
 })();
 ```

 Open the HTML file in the browser.
 You should be able to see a button with the text "Say Hello" on the page.
 Let us look at each step we took to make this happen:

-1. __Create Markup__: First, we created HTML markup and put in the variable `markup`.
+1. **Create Markup**: First, we created HTML markup and put in the variable `markup`.
-2. __Create Options__: The second thing we did was create an object and added our markup in it.
+2. **Create Options**: The second thing we did was create an object and added our markup in it.
 We then put the object in the variable `options`.
-3. __Create Component__: We created a component (`HelloWorld`) using `Acom.createComponent`.
-The `options` object we created earlier was used as the only parameter to `Acom.createComponent`. `Acom.createComponent` is asynchronous.
+3. **Create Component**: We created a component (`HelloWorld`) using `Odom.createComponent`.
+The `options` object we created earlier was used as the only parameter to `Odom.createComponent`. `Odom.createComponent` is asynchronous.
 That is why we used the keyword `await` when calling it.
 Also notice that our entire code is wrapped in an asynchronous IIFE (indicated by the `async` keyword).
 This was done to enable us to use the `await` keyword in the code inside it.
-4. __Render Component__: Finally, we rendered our component to the DOM by calling `HelloWorld.render`.
+4. **Render Component**: Finally, we rendered our component to the DOM by calling `HelloWorld.render`.
 The parameter to `HelloWorld.render` was a CSS selector corresponding to the element (`main#hello-world`) we wished to replace with our component.

 ### Adding Styles